 Likewise, you can pick from a WordPress theme from thousands of options and plugins as well to add a more distinctive design and additional features to your blog if you wish – all for free.

 Many premium themes and premium plugins exist, but you don’t need to go that route.
 It’s entirely possible to launch a website with WordPress without spending a dime.

-If you wish to add an eCommerce solution and advanced functionality, you’ll need to sign up for a business plan.
-The cost for eCommerce integration starts at a $27 monthly cost to accept online payments and goes up to $59 per month for the full suite of business features, including marketplace support, unlimited storage and video space, and priority customer support.
+If you wish to add an ecommerce solution and advanced functionality, you’ll need to sign up for one of the ecommerce plans.
+The cost for ecommerce integration starts at a $27 monthly cost to accept online payments and goes up to $59 per month for the full suite of business features, including marketplace support, unlimited storage and video space, and priority customer support.
 This works out to a $324 to a $708 annual cost.

 WordPress is jam-packed with features upon installation.
 With its built-in functionality, you can create any kind of website you want for any industry with it.
 And if you need advanced functionality that doesn’t come with the platform natively, there’s likely a plugin available to add it.